Starlink/tkimg/tests/Readme.txt

 4. Test suite for AFL (American Fuzzy Lop) fuzzed images.
    See Readme.txt in directory afltests.
+   Note, that directory afltests is not included in the tarball distribution files, as it contains image files triggering virus alarms at VirusTotal.

 5. Test suite for BMP files.
    See Readme.txt in directory bmpsuite.